-Jurisdiction Variation in accordance with Jurisdictional policy Victoria The metering coordinator must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
-New South Wales (1) The metering coordinator must ensure that a meter that meets the requirements of a type 5 metering installation, and is installed at a connection point consuming between 100 MWh per annum and 160 MWh per annum is not removed from a metering point, unless: (a) the metering installation is to be replaced by a metering installation type 1, 2, 3, 4, or 5; or (b) the NMI is deregistered.
+Jurisdiction Variation in accordance with Jurisdictional policy New South Wales (1) The metering coordinator must ensure that a meter that meets the requirements of a type 5 metering installation, and is installed at a connection point consuming between 100 MWh per annum and 160 MWh per annum is not removed from a metering point, unless: (a) the metering installation is to be replaced by a metering installation type 1, 2, 3, 4, A or 5; or Commented [AEMO8]: Added in accordance with CO (b) the NMI is deregistered.
+Energy Council letter.
 (2) Where an interval meter has been installed in accordance with clause 12.2(b)[NSW](1), the metering coordinator must ensure that it is not replaced with an Accumulation Meter.
-(3) The MC must ensure that a meter, which is a sample Interval Meter installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
-(4) The MC must ensure that the energy measured by a meter, which is a sample interval meter installed for the purposes of calculating a CLP is settled market on the basis of a metering installation type 6.
+Commented [AEMO9]: AEMO to request COAG to approremoving reference to type S as these can no longer be insta (3) The MC must ensure that a meter, which is a sample Interval Meter installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
+(4)The MC must ensure that the energy measured by a meter, which is a sample interval meter installed for the purposes of calculating a CLP is settled market on the basis of a metering installation type 6.
 South Australia (1) Subject to [SA](2), the MC must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
 (2) A type 4 or type 5 metering installation may be replaced by a type 6 metering installation in relation to a specified connection point where approved by the Minister and written notice of that approval has been provided to AEMO.
-(3) The metering coordinator must ensure that a sample Interval Meter installed for the purposes of calculating the CLP is not removed without the consent of the LNSP.
-Australian Capital Territory (1) The metering coordinator must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.(2) The metering coordinator must ensure that where an Interval Meter is installed, the metering installation complies with the requirements of a type 4 or type 5 metering installation.

-Jurisdiction Variation in accordance with Jurisdictional policy Queensland (1) The metering coordinator must ensure that an Interval Meter is not replaced by an Accumulation Meter.
-(2) The metering coordinator may convert a remotely read Interval Meter to a manually read Interval Meter if the consumption drops below 100MWh per annum.
-(3) The metering coordinator must ensure that a a sample Interval Meter installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
-(4) The metering coordinator must ensure that the energy measured by a a sample Interval Meter installed for the purposes of calculating the CLP is settled in the market on the basis of a type 6 metering installation.
-Tasmania (1) The metering coordinator must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
+Commented [AEMO10]: To be removed when appro (3) The metering coordinator must ensure that a sample Interval Meter installed for the purposes of calculating the CLP is not removed without the consent of the LNSP. given by SA Jurisdiction. oustralian Capital Territory (1) The metering coordinator must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
+(2) The metering coordinator must ensure that where an Interval Meter is installed, the metering installation complies with the requirements of a type 4 or type 5 metering installation.
+Queensland (1) The metering coordinator must ensure that an Interval Meter is not replaced by an Accumulation Meter.
+(2) The metering-coordinator-may-convert a remotely-read-Interval-Meter to-a manually read-Interval-Meter if the consumption drops below 100MWh per annum.
+(32) The metering coordinator must ensure that a a sample Interval Meter Commented [AEMO11]: Deleted in accordance with Energy Council letter. installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
+(43) The metering coordinator must ensure that the energy measured by a a sample Interval Meter installed for the purposes of calculating the CLP is settled in the market on the basis of a type 6 metering installation. asmania (1) The metering coordinator must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
 (2) A type 4 or type 5 metering installation may be replaced by a type 6 metering installation in relation to a specified connection point where approved by the Minister and written notice of that approval has been provided to AEMO.
+Commented [AEMO12]: Deleted in accordance with Energy Council letter.